-A review of past strategies to electrify the rural sector, where the BOP is prevalent, saw the creation of the National Electrification Administration (NEA) in 1969, to organize, promote and develop rural electric cooperatives (www.nea.gov.ph).
-The intention was for communities to form into cooperatives in order to install, maintain and distribute power within their franchised area.
-This is similar to the model used in the United States (Foley and Logarta, 2007).
+A review of the past strategies to electrify the rural sector, where the BOP is prevalent, saw the creation of the National Electrification Administration in 1969, to organize, promote, and develop rural electric cooperatives (www.nea.gov.ph).
+The intention was to have communities form into cooperatives so that they can install, maintain, and distribute power within their franchised area.
+This is similar to the model used in the USA (Foley and Logarta, 2007).
 There are currently 119 such cooperatives, many of which are connected to the grid.
-There is a drive to intensify rural electrification using this model in order to hit the 100 per cent goal, despite continued financial losses experienced by more than 80 per cent of the cooperatives.
+There is a drive to intensify rural electrification using this model, to hit the 100 per cent goal, despite continued financial losses experienced by more than 80 per cent of the cooperatives.